aakashagg/AI-Bot/Readme.md

 # AI-Bot

-You can connect a slack bot to this project and you can feed the data store with the info you need the model to train on.
+You can connect a Slack bot to this project and feed the datastore with the information you need the model to train on.

-This can help other team to directly get the info from the bot rather than disturbing a real human.
+This can help other teams directly get the info from the bot rather than disturbing a real human.

 # Setup

-- AWS Keys injected as env variables
+- AWS keys injected as environment variables
-- SlacWorkspace Keys
--
+- Slack workspace keys